 SUNDAY AUGUST 20 - SEPTEMBER 3, 2017 MAGS HARRIES, FELICIA MURRAY, LAINEY FINK SCOTT, PETER ROUX

 Sargent Gallery is pleased to present Surface Encounters, a four artist show with new work from multi-media artist Mags Harries, photographer Felicia Murray, landscape oil painter Peter Roux, and ceramicist Lainey Fink Scott.
 Surface Encounters traverses contrasting surfaces created by four different artists in four different mediums.
-The surface of the earth and oceans, sea level rise and climate change are the subject of Mags Harries multi media sculpture, installations, and works on paper.
-Black and white film photography by Felicia Murray reveal layers beyond the surface, with mysterious and delicately detailed images of India, animals and intimate portraits.
-Dimensional oil paintings of ascending clouds, moving landscapes and saturated trees by Peter Roux exist with vast depth evoked by process, technique, and content.
-Ceramic vessels, vases and functional pottery by Lainey Fink Scott suggest tactile, coastal rocks and glacial deposits polished by weather and time, she employs multiple clays and glazes to achieve complex surfaces.
+The surface of the earth and oceans, sea level rise, and climate change are the subject of Mags Harries’ multi media sculptures, installations, and works on paper.
+Black and white film photography by Felicia Murray reveals layers beyond the surface, with mysterious and delicately detailed images of India, animals, and intimate portraits.
+Dimensional oil paintings of ascending clouds, moving landscapes, and saturated trees by Peter Roux exist with vast depth evoked by process, technique, and content.
+Ceramic vessels, vases, and functional pottery by Lainey Fink Scott suggest tactile, coastal rocks and glacial deposits polished by weather and time, she employs multiple clays and glazes to achieve complex surfaces.

 Mags Harries’ public art projects have received national recognition and have won many awards.
 She observes the small things that, like DNA, reveal all that is important to know about a place.
 She uses surprise and sometimes humor to energize public places and communities.
 Her early projects Asaroton and Glove Cycle have become icons of the Boston area.
 Mags frequently designs her work with landscape materials and responds to environmental issues.
 She has an increasing interest in water and city scale elements of infrastructure, pathways and connections.
 Many of her temporary projects involve community participation and social action, including: Winding Down the Charles, Speed of Light, and One Legged Table.